 - Before electing Social Security benefits, it’s wise to consult with an expert to see what strategies are available.
 It can make a big difference.

 Unsure if you’re on a good financial path?
 Consult a financial advisor.
-A quality advisor will listen to your goals, look at your current finances, and recommend how best to move forward with your money.
+A quality advisor will listen to your goals, look at your current finances, and recommend how to make the best of your finances.
 Utilizing free money management tools such as Mint.com is another great way to start.

 Not sure where to start in shopping for life insurance?
 Well, you’re already on the right track!
 Visit our resource library for helpful articles all about life insurance basics and must-knows.